zeromq/azmq1-0/CONTRIBUTING.md

 All AUTHORS share in collective ownership of the code, there is no Copyright Assignment process.

+The library is licensed under the BOOST license, and all contributions must be licensable under the terms outlined in the accompanying LICENSE-BOOST_1_0 file.

 ### Creating Stable Releases

 Make sure your contributions do not include code from projects with incompatible